open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 you want to create a new trace with a new root activity before invoking each of the fanned out operations.

-This example shows to create the new root activities and link each of them to the original activity.
+This example shows how to create the new root activities and how to link each of them to the original activity.

 ## How does this example work?